Brain damage from mild traumatic brain injury – MN Attorneys

-The brain scans were done using a sensitive type of magnetic resonance imaging (MRI) called diffusion tensor imaging, which is better at detecting brain cell damage than normal MRI and also helps map connections between brain regions.
+The brain scans were done using a sensitive type of magnetic resonance imaging (MRI) called diffusion tensor imaging.
+This machine is better at detecting brain cell damage than normal MRI and also helps map connections between brain regions.

 Mild TBI caused brain damage and lower scores on memory and thinking skills

-When they analyzed the results of the tests and scans, the researchers found that, compared with the uninjured participants, those with mild or moderate TBI had damage in the white matter of their brains.
+The researchers analyzed the results of the tests and scans and found that, compared with the uninjured participants, those with mild or moderate TBI had damage in the white matter of their brains.
 This showed up as disruption to nerve axons – the fibers that connect brain cells and allow them to relay messages.

-Also, the TBI patients scored on average 25% lower on a memory and thinking skills test that measures verbal fluency, and the researchers found this was strongly linked to extent of white matter damage.
-Our lawyers understand that these types of brain injury deficits can seriously effect a person’s life.
+Also, the TBI patients scored on average 25% lower on a memory and thinking skills test that measures verbal fluency.
+The researchers found this was strongly linked to extent of white matter damage.
+Our lawyers understand that these types of brain injury deficits can seriously affect a person’s life.

 Meanwhile, Medical News Today separately reported a study of veterans suggesting dementia risk rises with traumatic brain injury.
 TBI due to blast injury is common in American military personnel involved in active combat in Iraq and Afghanistan, say the US Department of Veterans Affairs.

 LAWYERS FOR MILD TBI ACCIDENT INJURY